edward62740/SC4001-Project/README.md

 Implementation of DINOv2-based FGVC on Oxford Flowers dataset.

-Currently, it is based on the self-supervised DINOv2-B with the IELT attention head ensemble learning mechanism.
+We utilize the self-supervised DINOv2-B with the IELT attention head ensemble learning mechanism.
 Additionally, we make the following improvements:

 1. Batch-hard triplet loss (see loss.py and train/)
 2. Multi-scale gaussian filter in MHV within IELT, in all blocks {1 ..
 L-1}, using dilated conv
 3. Inattentive token merger

+Additional information and ablation can be found in the [paper]().
+Some example classifications are below.

 <img src="figures/test_images.png" alt="Test Image" width="50%" />
 Figure 1: Example classification results of our models

-# Usage

-Run `bootstrap.py` to create the dataset and label files.<br>
-Model can be trained with `train.py` in the `train/` folder.
-It is important to define MAX_GRAD_ACCUM_SUB_BATCH such that it is divisible by 3 (for triplet loss), and is used to accumulate gradients (e.g. 32 batch size takes >32 GB VRAM on V100) <br>
-The config location is set in `setup.py`.
-The config file should contain all non-default settings.<br>

-In `test/`,<br>
-Evaluate the model performance with `test.py`.
-Provide args to weight directory. <br>
-Draw the diagram of example classifications with `test_img.py`.<br>

 # Proposed Methods

 ## Architectural
-We propose the use of DINOv2 as a backbone network to replace the original ViT used in the the [IELT](https://github.com/mobulan/IELT) paper.
+DINOv2 is used as the backbone network, and fine-tuned to the specific FGVC task.
+Tokens are selectively forwarded via the [IELT](https://github.com/mobulan/IELT) mechanism.
 <img src="https://github.com/user-attachments/assets/727dca34-bb56-4bb9-affa-0686080227cb" alt="sc4001_arch" width="50%" />

 Figure 1: Proposed Model Architecture

-Additionally, the Multi-head Voting Module (MHV) in IELT currently uses a gaussian or learnable 3x3 kernel to enhance the voting on each attention head map.
+Multi-head Voting Module (MHV) in IELT currently uses a gaussian or learnable 3x3 kernel to enhance the voting on each attention head map.
 We propose one that is done at multiple scales with a dialated convolution, such that the final enhancement is defined as the regions maximally enhanced at all scales.
 It achieves marginally higher performance than the baseline.

+Non-forwarded or "inattentive" tokens are merged by linear combination and forwarded to CLR.

 ## Training
 We implement a joint loss function with the standard CE loss, and a triplet loss component.
 The triplet loss component provides the loss for the triplet set with the hardest negative in a given batch.